akkwok2099/capstone_grocery_market/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we"ll use handle the lightweight sqlite database.
 You"ll primarily work in app.py and can reference models.py.

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we"ll use to handle cross origin requests from our frontend server.

+- [Flask-Swagger-UI](https://github.com/swagger-api/swagger-ui) is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.

 ## Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run: